 Move to WHM >> Plugins >> ConfigServer & Firewall

-Very important, in order to test your firewall configuration, you must keep TESTING = “1”, this way if you get blocked from your own server, you can login again within a few minutes after the CSF cron clears the ipables rules, this is just in case you haven’t properly configured the ports in the firewall.
+Very important, in order to test your firewall settings, you must keep TESTING = “1”, this way if you get blocked from your own server, you can login again within a few minutes after the CSF cron clears the ipables rules, this is just in case you haven’t properly configured the ports in the firewall.

 # Testing flag - enables a CRON job that clears iptables incase of # configuration problems when you start csf.
 This should be enabled until you # are sure that the firewall works - i.e. incase you get locked out of your # server!
 Then do remember to set it to 0 and restart csf when you're sure # everything is OK.
 Stopping csf will remove the line from /etc/crontab # # lfd will not start while this is enabled TESTING = "1"